BRP Heracleo Alano: Technical details

 The ship was built to U.S. Coast Guard standards with aluminum hull and superstructure.
 She is powered by two Detroit Diesel 16V-92TA Diesel Engines with a combined power of around 2,800 hp driving two propellers for a maximum speed of 28 kn.
 Maximum range is 1200 nmi at 12 kn, or alternatively 600 nmi at 24 kn.

 The ship originally designed to carry one bow Mk.3 40 mm gun, one 81 mm mortar aft, and four 12.7 mm/50 caliber machine guns.
 Instead, she is armed with only four M2HB Browning 12.7 mm/50 caliber machine guns on Mk.26 mounts, with two positioned forward and two aft; and two M60 7.62 mm/30 caliber machine guns, both mounted amidships.
 The ship can carry 4,000 rounds of 12.7 mm and 2,000 rounds of 7.62 mm A large "Big Eyes" binocular is also carried on tripod mounts, one on the forecastle and one just above the mast.

 As part of the first batch (PG-370 to PG-378), it is not equipped with Mk.38 Mod.0 Bushmaster 25mm chain gun..
 She was also the test ship for Project "Trident Strike" remote operated gun mount system of the Philippine Navy Naval Sea Systems Command and Mapua Institute of Technology.
-It was planned to install either a stabilized or unstabilized M242 25 mm Bushmaster chain gun on her bow after some minor modifications, but as of to date has not materialized.
-In May 2022, she was used as the test ship for Project BUHAWI, a successor program to Trident Strike, which also saw the installation and test firing of a remote controlled weapon station on the ship.
+The installation either a stabilized or unstabilized M242 25 mm Bushmaster chain gun on her bow after some minor modifications, however these plans did not materialize.
+On May 2022, she was used as the test ship for Project BUHAWI, a successor program to Trident Strike, which also involved the installation and test firing of a prototype remote controlled weapon station on the vessel.

 She is equipped with a Raytheon AN/SPS-64(V)11 surface search and navigation radar but with a smaller antenna as those used in bigger Philippine Navy ships.

 A 4-meter rigid inflatable boat powered by a 40-hp outboard motor is stowed amidships.